open-learning/git4ol/README.md

 >
 > This part of the spec assumes the actor is a ***student***

-Depending on the lesson studying can be done either entierly by the student alone (in the case of self assesed or machine assesed assigments) or with a teacher in the case of a teacher assesed assignments.
-The basic difference is the need to push your work to a remote repository for review.
+Depending on the lesson studying can be done either entierly by the student alone (in the case of self assesed or machine assesed assigments) or together with someone as in the case of teacher or peer assesed assignments.

 ### Initialization